 Frequently featured since the middle of last year Betty Pulls A Fast One always return to the table with a new idea.

 In Swing Like Summer – one is minded of the sadness of Strange Fruit by Billie Holiday from 1939.
 Although there is approaching an eighty year time gap – though Billie Holiday was more explicit in lyric in Swing Like Summer that same sentiment of societal deconstruction is evident in the pianoforte led ballad that lays wrapped in the ears long after the notes have faded in to silence.

 The US trippy-rock band Paralon Security are due to release the LP Gravity Wave in July.

 There are numerous tracks which have surfaced over the past couple of months, each bringing a new idea to the table and able to stand alone its own feet and marking an album full of individual diamonds.
 My preference of which – is not the newest to be revealed.

 The title track Gravity Wave has a sultry hip thrusting intonation that is best heard in company with at least one partner as oiled loins intertwine to the psychedelic just under five minutes of undulating guitar and electronica.
 If there was ever a track that needed an extended version to satiate the induced lust – this is a prime example.

-The US lofi-rock project Zapatero released the EP Garden Variety on the 20th.
+The US indie-rock quartet Fame On Fire released the EP Transitions on the 19th.